Boost converter: Photovoltaic cells

 The special kind of boost-converters called voltage-lift type boost converters are used in solar photovoltaic (PV) systems.
 These power converters add up the passive components (diode, inductor and capacitor) of a traditional boost-converter to improve the power quality and increase the performance of complete PV system.

 Circuit analysis

 Operation

-The key principle that drives the boost converter is the tendency of an inductor to resist changes in current by either increasing or decreasing the energy stored in the inductor magnetic field.
+The key principle that drives the boost converter is the tendency of an inductor to resist changes in current by either increasing or decreasing the energy stored in the inductor's magnetic field.
 In a boost converter, the output voltage is always higher than the input voltage.
 A schematic of a boost power stage is shown in Figure 1.